-Information is provided throughout the workshop using video, activities, conversation and handouts.
+Information is provided throughout the presentation using video, activities and discussion.
 Many resources will be shared to provide participants with tools to further integrate building resilience in their work with children and youth who have experienced trauma.

 - Definitions of trauma.

 - What the research is telling us on how trauma impacts childhood development and the elevated risks of unresolved trauma.

 - Critical components common to all effective trauma treatment interventions.

 - How the research from positive psychology, resiliency, well- being, post traumatic growth and self- regulation can help us in our work with children who have experienced trauma.